amarinediary/WordPress-simple-URL-based-breadcrumb/README.md

 ## Case handling, category/custom taxonomy crumbs redirecting to 404

 As WordPress doesn't generate a category/custom taxonomy root page, the crumb will redirect to a 404.
+Here are a few things to explore:

 You could create a page named after your category/custom taxonomy slug and use it as a term's index, by creating a custom page template and looping through them.